-Director - Independent and Non-Executive (appointed 25 November 2016) Mr Baroni has broad experience across industrial research, commercialisation of technology, asset valuations and investment banking services.
-He has managed innovation development and technology strategy in a large company setting as well as being an active investor in early stage investments.
+Experience and expertise: Dr Baroni has broad experience across industrial research, commercialisation of technology, asset valuations and investment banking services.
+He has a bachelor's degree and PhD in applied physics from The University of Western Australia and managed innovation development and technology strategy in a large company setting as well as being an active investor in early stage investments.
 He has worked in investment banking, providing advisory services to equity capital market transactions, corporate research and valuations to clients.